Web edition: March 13, 2008

 Many people don’t want to eat just greens, grains, and pulses (like beans).
 In truth, I don’t.

-All right, it may take a bit of work to wrap your head around this idea—especially if you grew up in the U.S.A.
-We're talking ants, grasshoppers, and beetles.
+Alright, it may take a bit of work to wrap your head around the idea of this—especially if you grew up in the States.
+We’re talking ants, grasshoppers, and beetles.

-There was a time and place where the arrival of hordes of locusts blackening the skies was a period for rejoicing.
+There was a time that the arrival of hordes of locusts blackening the skies was a time for rejoicing.
 Hungry farmers would see this as a smorgasbord of animal protein that could be gathered by the bucketsful.
-Eaten raw, fried with onion and chilies, or roasted for consumption throughout the months ahead, this was nutritionally high-quality animal protein.
-And you didn't have to chase it.
+Eaten raw, fried with onion and chilis, or roasted for consumption throughout the months ahead, this was nutritionally high-quality animal protein.
+And you didn’t have to chase it.
 It came to you.

 Bottom line, diets throughout the globe have been changing.
 And if we all want reliable access to animal protein, we may have to embrace mini-livestock—the six-legged kinds.